ajclarkin/AdventofCode2022/day15-beacon_exclusion_zone/README.md

 - Even if in the corner of the grid it will be on the boundary of two sensors.
 Anywhere else it will bound more sensors.

 The means of finding the perimeter was pretty ugle but works - this is the `FindBoundary()` function.
 It keeps a note of the sensor coordinates c and r, and then the dc and dr to track the displacement from there.
 Start at 12 o'clock which is r minus (distance  + 1).
 Then work clockwise adjusting dc and dr accordingly.
-Then we put c and dc, r and dr together to get the actual coordinates.
+Then we put c and dc, r and dr together to get the actual coordinates.'

 - 12 to 3 o'clock: increment row, increment column
 - 3 to 6 o'clock: increment row, decrement column